Conceptual and Policy Implications of Increasingly Autonomous Military Technologies for State Responsibility under International Law

 Jun 1, 2018 - Dec 31, 2019

-This project will engage in an in-depth analysis of the theoretical underpinnings of responsibility for autonomous military technologies, with the aim of identifying on which grounds States could be held accountable for their use.
-It will combine a strong component of desk research with a number of meetings and consultations with academics, experts, and stakeholders.
-The output will consist in publications exploring the conceptual dimension of State responsibility for autonomous military technologies, and policy recommendations on the way to regulate these new technologies.
+This project engaged in an in-depth analysis of the theoretical underpinnings of responsibility for autonomous military technologies, with the aim of identifying on which grounds States could be held accountable for their use.
+It combined a strong component of desk research with a number of meetings and consultations with academics, experts, and stakeholders.
+The output included publications on this topic, and policy recommendations on the way to regulate these new technologies.

 This project was carried out by senior researcher Berenice Boutin and funded by the Gerda Henkel Stiftung.